Singleton (NSW)

 Singleton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Singleton, as per the latest Census, consisted of 83.2% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 90.9% houses and 9.0% other dwellings.
-Home ownership in Singleton was at 32.8%, similar to Non-Metro NSW's figure.
-The remaining dwellings were either mortgaged (33.0%) or rented (34.2%).
-The median monthly mortgage repayment in Singleton was $1,733, aligning with the Non-Metro NSW average.
-The median weekly rent was recorded at $300, compared to Non-Metro NSW's $340.
-Nationally, Singleton's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Singleton, as per the latest Census data, comprised 83.2% houses and 16.9% other dwellings.
+In Regional NSW, this was 82.6% houses and 17.4% other dwellings.
+Home ownership in Singleton stood at 32.8%, with mortgaged dwellings at 33.0% and rented ones at 34.2%.
+The median monthly mortgage repayment was $1,733, matching Regional NSW's average.
+The median weekly rent was $300, compared to Regional NSW's $330.
+Nationally, Singleton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing